Parker Dam: Controversy

 Construction of the dam was a contentious issue for Arizona.
 Built as part of the larger Colorado River Compact of 1922, several political groups, their members and privately owned utility companies in Arizona were not pleased with the plan in general and refused to sign it until 1944.
 Even then Arizona continued to dispute its water allotments until a 1963 Supreme Court decision settled the issue.
-The court has had to adjust the agreement several times since, most recently in 2000.
+The court has had to adjust its decree several times since, most recently in 2000.
 As recently as 2008 Arizona Senator John McCain called for a renegotiation of the plan.

 In 1935, when Arizona Governor Benjamin Baker Moeur sent 6 members of the Arizona National Guard to observe the dam's construction, they reported back that there was construction activity on the Arizona side of the river.
 Arizona Attorney General Arthur La Prade concluded that the Metropolitan Water District had no right to build on Arizona's territory, which prompted Governor Moeur to send a larger National Guard force to halt construction.
 The troops were recalled when Secretary of the Interior Harold L. Ickes halted construction until the issue had been settled.

 The Department of the Interior took Arizona to court over the issue hoping to end the state's interference.
 To the Department of the Interior's surprise, the Supreme Court sided with Arizona and dismissed the injunction.
 The court concluded that the dam had never been directly approved by Congress and that California was not entitled to build on Arizona's land without Arizona's consent.
-Arizona eventually agreed to allow the dam in exchange for approval of the Gila River irrigation project.
+Arizona ultimately consented to the dam's construction in exchange for federal approval of the Gila River irrigation project.